 Drivers have been asking for a destination filter — a way to be paired only with riders who are heading where you want to go — for a long time, and it’s finally here: Uber is gradually rolling out a destination filter in the Uber partner app that will only pair you with passengers who are headed toward the destination you select.
-But there are limitations: You can only set a destination filter twice each day, and drivers report that it takes longer to be paired with a passenger when the filter is enabled.
+But there are limitations: You can set a destination filter six times each day, and drivers report that it takes longer to be paired with a passenger when the filter is enabled.

 How to use the Uber destination filter

-Destination filter strategies
+Uber Destination filter strategies

 Get a passenger faster

 Uber drivers on Reddit say that it takes quite a while longer to be paired with a passenger heading toward the destination that you set, especially if you sit in one spot and wait for a passenger.
 To get a passenger faster, you should drive toward your destination.
 Play with the feature in your area, see how it works, and leave a comment here if you can figure out a way to make the destination filter work more quickly.

 If you can pick up and drop off at your local airport, you can use the destination filter to guarantee that a ride will take you into an airport.
 Then, you can wait in the queue to get a ride out of the airport.

 Open your partner app and look in the upper left corner for the clipboard icon that’s in the screenshots above.
 If the icon is there, you can use the destination filter in your city.

 The destination feature is disabled at O’Hare or Midway airports.
 How can I ensure I get a rider in the direction that I want to go?
 I’ve been driving for about two weeks and have not discovered how to do this.
 I have also searched online and have not found the answer other than the destination feature that is disabled at the airport.
 When I do airport pick ups I am one of the last cars in and I get a rider right away, which makes me think that the other people are waiting for the ride that they want.